iliaspierrakos/BudgetReviewByCC/README.md

 Opening this file in a web browser provides a complete, navigable view of the application's API documentation, including class hierarchies and package overviews.

 ---
+## License

+This project is released under the **MIT License**.

+You are free to use, modify, and distribute the source code, provided that the original copyright notice and license are included.

+See the `LICENSE` file for full license text.